FinYang/yangzhuoranyang.com/software/index.md

 ## R Toolbox

 * [roam](https://github.com/FinYang/roam): Remote Objects with Active-Binding Magic.
-Simplifying the creation of R objects that resemble regular objects but are sourced from remote locations.
+Simplify the creation of R objects that resemble regular objects but are sourced from remote locations.

-* [lazytype](http://pkg.yangzhuoranyang.com/lazytype/): Provides addins for inserting code and running code in a different manner, and functions to allow interaction between scripts and between script and rmarkdown file.
+* [lazyparser](https://github.com/FinYang/lazyparser): Parse command line arguments as if they are arguments to an R function.

 * [lazybar](https://pkg.yangzhuoranyang.com/lazybar/): A simple Progress Bar showing estimated remaining time.
 Multiple forecast methods and user defined forecast method for the remaining time are supported. [[CRAN](https://CRAN.R-project.org/package=lazybar)]

+* [lazytype](http://pkg.yangzhuoranyang.com/lazytype/): Provides addins for inserting code and running code in a different manner, and functions to allow interaction between scripts and between script and rmarkdown file.

 ## Stochastic process
 * [stocon](https://pkg.yangzhuoranyang.com/stocon): Stochastic constrained optimization. (developing)